ALVAROPING1/Trailmakers-mods/Conway's Game of Life/readme.md

 # Conway's Game of Life

-Allows to play "Conway's Game of Life" in game using my "Screen Utilities" mod, which can be found here: https://github.com/ALVAROPING1/Trailmaker-mods/tree/master/ScreenUtilities
+Allows to play "Conway's Game of Life" in game using my "Screen Utilities" mod, which can be found [here](https://github.com/ALVAROPING1/Trailmaker-mods/tree/master/ScreenUtilities)

 Configurable settings:

 - Horizontal resolution
 - Vertical resolution
 - Game speed